OVERVIEW OF

 ● How are they evaluating those events in relation to other far reachting life events?

 The life story of Bill Minco is in 2004 published as Cement, one of the stories in Saar Roelofs' book Turning Point (Ten Have, 2004).
-Ronnie Goldsteins story is in 2005 published in Roelofs' Even now (Ten Have, 2005).
+Ronnie Goldsteins story is in 2005 published in Roelofs' Still today (Ten Have, 2005).

 Summaries